Bournemouth’s famous cliff lifts offer you an easy way of getting to and from the beach.

 The cliff lifts are actually funicular railways but are often referred to as cliff railways.
 They are tram like carriages on rails and they operate via a cable which moves the carriage up and down the cliff face.

-There are currently two cliff lifts in Bournemouth at West Cliff and Fisherman’s Walk.
-They operate every weekend until Easter and then daily between Easter and the end of October, weather permitting.
+The lifts operate daily between Easter and the end of October, weather permitting.

 There was also a cliff lift at East Cliff however, due to a significant landslide in 2016, the lift is currently out of action.
 Remedial work is ongoing.